Check out the Manifest Editor →

 Basic editing

-The first thing we will do is change the label (or title) of the Manifest.
+As a quick example, the following video demonstrates changing the label (or title) of the Manifest.
 This is usually a prominent title that describes the content of the Manifest.

 • Ensure the “Manifest summary” sidebar is selected